Can You Negotiate With a Narcissist and Succeed?

 How you negotiate with the narcissist depends on the complexity of the divorce.

-That is because every negotiation with the narcissist must have certain tools, preparation and goals and the more complex the negotiations, the more complex these become.
+That is because every negotiation with the narcissist must have certain tools, preparation, and goals, and the more complex the negotiations, the more complex these become.

 For this article, we will go through the tools and preparation that apply to every kind of negotiation with the narcissist.

 You will need the following tools.
-They each require you to calm your mind, focus it and rise above the instability the narcissist wants and expects from you.
+They each require you to calm your mind, focus it, and rise above the instability the narcissist wants and expects from you.

 You cannot negotiate with the narcissist through your emotions.